-The Executive Board will be comprised of the President, First and Second Vice-Presidents, Secretary-Treasurer, Ethics Committee Chairman, and the immediate past President.
-The annual meeting will behold an Tuesday prior to the annual general meeting.
-Other meetings maybe called at the discretion of the President.
+The Executive Board will be comprised of the President, First and Second Vice-Presidents, Secretary-Treasurer, and the immediate past President.
+The annual meeting will be held on Tuesday prior to the annual general meeting.
+Other meetings, including telephonic, may be called at the discretion of the President.

 ARTICLE VI - COMMITTEES

 Committees for specified purposes may be appointed by the President and will consist of 3 or more individuals (at the President's discretion).
-One standing committee will be appointed at each annual meeting.
-This committee, known as the ETHICS COMMITTEE, will consist of at least 3 persons (other than officers of the organization).
+A standing committee will be appointed at each annual meeting, which shall be known as The Ethics Committee, and will consist of at least 3 persons (other than officers of the organization).